appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-08-17-steps-to-create-your-first-workflow.md

 * Before executing the workflow for app integration, you should have a valid order on Magento 2 this means it should have valid items, Business Partner, and Sales Order.
 The connection should be done in the Cloud.

-**Once the pre-requisites are ready follow these steps:**
+## Steps to workflow creation

-After successfully logging in, choose `Workflows` section under Account and a new page will open.
+ 1. Logging in to the Portal, choose `Workflows` section under Account and a new page will open.

-1. Refer the  steps
+ 2. Refer the  steps
 [Working with Workflow in APPSeCONNECT](/workflow/overview/)

-2. Log into the Cloud Portal with valid credentials.

 3. Choose one project.

 4. Go to Workflows section under Account and a new page will  open up.

    ![WorkflowPage](/staticfiles/workflow-management/media/WorkflowPage.png)